aws/aws-cloud-map-mcs-controller-for-k8s/CONTRIBUTING.md

 make test
 ```

-Use command below to run the unit test:
+Use command below to build:
 ```sh
 make build
 ```